-STCW certificates requirements.
-So you want to work on a cruise ship (or Super Yacht), your future employer asked you to provide STCW certificates and now you are wondering from where to start?
+STCW certificate requirements for Cruise Ships or Super Yachts.
+So you want to work on a Cruise Ship or Super Yacht, your future employer asked you to provide STCW certificates and now you are wondering from where to start and what courses you need?

 STCW Certificates, where to start from?